Zainakay/premier-league-football-analysis/README.md

 # ⚽ Premier League Football Performance Analysis

-An end-to-end data analytics project exploring team performance in the Premier League (2019/20 season) using match statistics, data visualisation, and machine learning.
+> A data-driven analysis of Premier League performance using visual analytics and machine learning to identify key factors behind match outcomes.

+An end-to-end data analytics project...

 ---